 This, then, is the implied world of the works of Dr. Seuss.
 It’s a world where strange lands exist, pseudo-Oriental cities and jungles full of strange creatures.
 (To add to the confusion about where these places might be, consider that the entire setting of “How The Grinch Stole Christmas!” is so small it exists on the head of a pin, unless, as is likely, Seuss just couldn’t resist reusing the name ‘Whoville’ in two very different books.)
 It’s also a world with dystopian pipe-filled caricatures of modern cities, from the ruins of Ronk (from “Did I Ever Tell You How Lucky You Are?”) to the polluted wasteland where once lived the Lorax (“The Lorax”), to the nightmarish Terwilliker Institute (“The 5000 Fingers of Dr. T”).
 It’s a world of weird giant creatures; and humans who look like humans, and humans who look like bugs, or animals, or who knows.
 Like in Lord Dunsany’s various ‘thief’ stories (where Dreamlandish thieves are apparently hired by waking-world people to steal fantasy treasures from Dreamland), how you get from the Normal World to the Other World is unclear.
 But it is a weird world of faraway things, and in that way, it’s Dreamland.

 The amazing Chris Jarocha-Ernst reached out to me and compiled a list of Seussian locations, broken down by story.
-I have slightly rearranged it to eliminate duplicate listings (of which there are only a few; Seuss rarely reused names) and to turn it into a d100 table, in case you want a random Seussian site for your roleplaying adventure.
-(There are actually 82 names on the list; this list may be updated, and if you find more names in his works and sketches, let me know!)
-The greatest thanks to Chris for making this amazing list.
+The also awesome John Anderson later reached out to me and added some more names, including locations mentioned in the animated specials, for which spellings are hypothetical.
+I have slightly rearranged Chris’s original list to eliminate duplicate listings (of which there are only a few; Seuss rarely reused names) and to turn it into a d100 table, in case you want a random Seussian site for your roleplaying adventure.
+This list may be updated, and if you find more names in his works, let me know!
+The greatest thanks to Chris and John for all of this.

 And to Think That I Saw It on Mulberry Street